 I am already on Medicaid and have ESRD.
 Now what?
 Who pays for what?

 Between Medicare and Medicaid, Medicare pays first.
 If you are a dual eligible, you would generally have broad coverage for any health condition, including ESRD.

 You may also want to look at Special Needs Plans (SNPs) which may be offered in your area and enroll in one best suited for your needs.

 How does having ESRD impact my Medicare costs?

-Your Medicare costs depend upon your ESRD care plan.
+Your Medicare costs depend upon your Plan, its network and cost-sharing structure.

 Medicare also provides coverage for a kidney transplant, including care for the kidney donor.

 Click here to learn more about Medicare, its various Parts, different enrollment periods and your costs.

 We have also created videos to help you better understand various topics related to Medicare.
 Select and watch a video explaining the topic of your interest in a simple and intuitive manner.